sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 #### Using external Redis instances

+The default Sourcecgraph deployment ships two separate Redis instances: [redis-cache.Deployment.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/templates/redis/redis-cache.Deployment.yaml) and [redis-store.Deployment.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/templates/redis/redis-store.Deployment.yaml).

 To use external Redis instances, first review our [general recommendations](https://docs.sourcegraph.com/admin/external_services/redis).
+When using external Redis instances, you’ll need to specify the new endpoint for each.
+You can specify the endpoint directly in the values file, or by referencing an existing secret.

+> An example of this approach can be found in our Helm chart [using external redis](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/external-redis) example on Github.

-If your external Redis instances do not require authentication, you can configure access in your [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/examples/external-redis/override.yaml) with the `endpoint` settings:
+If your external Redis instances do not require authentication, you can configure access in your [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/examples/external-redis/override.yaml) with the `endpoint` setting:

 ```yaml
 redisCache: